Pine Mountain Settlement School

-TAGS: ANGELA MELVILLE Correspondence 1925-1929 II, Evelyn K. Wells, Ethel de Long Zande, Katherine Pettit, School updates, job applicants, hiring, restoring Aunt Sal’s Cabin, teachers, office staff
+TAGS: ANGELA MELVILLE Correspondence 1925-1929, Evelyn K. Wells, Ethel de Long Zande, Katherine Pettit, School updates, job applicants, hiring, restoring Aunt Sal’s Cabin, teachers, office staff

 The later letters in this group indicate Melville’s plans to return to Pine Mountain due to the death of the School’s Co-Director Ethel de Long Zande in 1928.
 Melville was re-hired to serve as Associate Director of the Pine Mountain School for two years with full charge of the academic work, the office and the fiscal promotion of the School, all of which had been under the care of the late Mrs. Zande.
 Miss Katherine Pettit was to continue as Director.